A virtual private network (VPN) is a technology that creates a safe and encrypted connection over a less secure network, such as the internet.

 VPN technology was developed as a way to allow remote users and branch offices to securely access corporate applications and other resources.
-To ensure safety, data travels through secure tunnels and VPN users must use authentication methods -- including passwords, tokens and other unique identification methods -- to gain access to the VPN.
+To ensure safety, data travels through secure tunnels, and VPN users must use authentication methods -- including passwords, tokens or other unique identification procedures -- to gain access to the VPN server.

-A remote-access VPN usually relies on either IPsec or Secure Sockets Layer (SSL) to secure the connection, although SSL VPNs are often focused on supplying secure access to a single application, rather than to the entire internal network.
+A remote-access VPN usually relies on either IP Security (IPsec) or Secure Sockets Layer (SSL) to secure the connection, although SSL VPNs are often focused on supplying secure access to a single application rather than to the entire internal network.

 Most site-to-site VPNs connecting over the internet use IPsec.
-It is also common to use carrier MPLS clouds, rather than the public internet, as the transport for site-to-site VPNs.
-Here, too, it is possible to have either Layer 3 connectivity (MPLS IP VPN) or Layer 2 (Virtual Private LAN Service, or VPLS) running across the base transport.
+It is also common for them to use carrier MPLS clouds rather than the public internet as the transport for site-to-site VPNs.
+Here, too, it is possible to have either Layer 3 connectivity (MPLS IP VPN) or Layer 2 (virtual private LAN service) running across the base transport.

-VPNs can also be defined between specific computers, typically servers in separate data centers, when security requirements for their exchanges exceed what the enterprise network can deliver.
-Increasingly, enterprises also use VPN connections in either remote-access mode or site-to-site mode to connect -- or connect to -- resources in a public infrastructure-as-a-service environment.
+VPN services can also be defined as connections between specific computers, typically servers in separate data centers, when security requirements for their exchanges exceed what the enterprise network can deliver.
+Increasingly, enterprises also use VPN connections in either remote access mode or site-to-site mode to connect -- or connect to -- resources in a public infrastructure-as-a-service environment.

 Newer hybrid-access scenarios put the VPN gateway itself in the cloud, with a secure link from the cloud service provider into the internal network.